-Pesticides (like glyphosate aka Roundup, which is now classified as a probable human carcinogen) have found their way into almost all non-organic foods, and have been shown to eradicate the good microbes that manufacture digestive enzymes in the mouth, esophagus and stomach – enzymes we need to properly digest foods like wheat, grains, legumes and dairy.
-(2-4)
+If that’s not enough, there is evidence that pesticides (like glyphosate, aka Roundup, which is now classified as a probable human carcinogen) eradicate good microbes that manufacture digestive enzymes in the mouth, esophagus, and stomach.
+These are enzymes we need to properly digest foods like grains, legumes, and dairy.

 Gearing our attention towards populating our mouths with beneficial bacteria may be one of the first things we should do to protect our health.
 After all, when we were born, creating healthy mouth bacteria was at the top of the list!

 Unfortunately, many children and adults lose healthy populations of S. salivarius.
 This could be due to alcohol-based mouthwashes, and other overly sterile oral health products.
 Re-populating the mouth or gut with beneficial bacteria has long been a challenge.
-Most of the probiotic products on the market today use transient bacteria strains, meaning they help if you take them regularly, but they do not adhere to the epithelium and become permanent residents.
+Most of the probiotic products on the market today use transient bacteria strains, meaning they help if you take them regularly, but they do not adhere to the epithelium, or skin (internal and external), and become permanent residents.

-I started using probiotics in my practice back in 1984 and quickly saw how they helped my patients, but just as quickly saw how they became reliant on them.
+I started using probiotics in my practice back in 1984 and quickly saw how they helped my patients, but just as quickly saw how patients became reliant on them.
 Since then, I have been in search of probiotic strains that adhere to the intestines and colonize.
-This allows for permanent, beneficial microbial residents – so taking probiotics doesn’t become a lifetime sentence!
+This allows for permanent, beneficial microbial residents, so taking probiotics doesn’t become a lifetime sentence!

-He investigated the bacteria in the mouth of children, looking for the bacteria that could hold the key to the body’s first line of defense.
-He discovered a strain of S. salivarius, called S. salivarius DSM 13084.
-This specific strain was shown to re-populate the mouth and upper digestion with S. salivarius – the very first microbe we colonize as infants!
-(7)
+Professor John Tagg, PhD, a world-renowned microbiologist at the University of Otago in New Zealand, has investigated the bacteria in the mouth of children, looking for the strains that can hold the key to the body’s first line of defense.
+He discovered a strain of S. salivarius called S. salivarius DSM 13084, which was shown to re-populate the mouth and upper digestion with beneficial S. salivarius.

 Ayurvedic Oral Hygiene

-For thousands of years, an important part of an Ayurvedic daily routine has been to wake up and start the day by scraping the tongue with a copper tongue scraper.
-Then, brush with a neem stick or neem toothpaste, followed by oil pulling.
+For thousands of years, an important part of an Ayurvedic daily routine has been to start the day by scraping your tongue with a copper tongue scraper and brushing with a neem stick or neem toothpaste, followed by oil pulling.

-There is ample science suggesting that these techniques may, in fact, support the proliferation of healthy mouth bacteria while warding off bad bacteria and supporting healthy gums, teeth, breath and overall wellness.
+There is ample science suggesting that these techniques may, in fact, support the proliferation of healthy mouth bacteria, while warding off bad bacteria and supporting healthy gums, teeth, and breath, and overall wellness.